Mkim0731/PhishGuard/docs/Datasets/Dataset Descriptions.md

 # Dataset Collection and Analysis
+This section includes five datasets collected from various sources.
+Each dataset is described with key features, preprocessing steps, and any challenges that may be faced.
+We also provide a comparative analysis to justify the selection of datasets based on their relevance and quality.
 ## Datasets

 ### Phishing Email Data by Type
 - **Source:** [Kaggle](https://www.kaggle.com/datasets/charlottehall/phishing-email-data-by-type)
 - **Description:** This dataset contains phishing, fraud, commercial spam, and legitimate emails.
 There are two features namely “Subject” & “Text” with a label titled “Type”.